kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 the governing service domain ```store.mynamespace.myfederation.svc.example.com```.
 It should be noted that as of now the federation service controller ignores service records which are not of type Loadbalancer, and does not update them in the federation dns server.
-This behaviour will be aptly modified to ensure that the dns records against the headless services are also updated in the federated dns server if the need be.
+This behaviour will need to be modified to ensure that the dns records against the headless services are also updated in the federated dns server required.
 The federation service controller will determine this based on the user annotation (```federation.kubernetes.io/statefulset-lb-needed```) with value ```true``` present on the federated headless service.
-Please not that this is the same annotation which is used on the federated statefulset to determine, if this statefulset needs LB services or not.
-The federation statefulset controller will update this on the federated headless service while creating it, or if its applied/updated later, will update it accordingly.
+Please note that this is the same annotation which is used on the federated statefulset to determine if this statefulset needs LB services or not.
+The federation statefulset controller will synchronize the headless service with the annotation value.
-Additionally the information about the stateful replicas (and the same name LB services) for which the service controller should update the dns records against the headless service will also need to be passed on to the headless service.
+Additionally the information about the stateful replicas (and the identically named LB services) for which the service controller should update the dns records against the headless service will also need to be passed on to the headless service.
 The proposal is to pass this information through annotations on the headless service as below:
 ```
 federation.kubernetes.io/stateful-replica-list: <replica-name-1>, <replica-name-2>, ..., <replica-name-n>
 ```
-The federation service controller, if finds the names in this list against a federated headless service, will look for matching federated LB services and update the CNAME record for the headless service with the relevant SRV records for all the LB services in the federation dns server.
+The federation service controller, if it finds the names in this list against a federated headless service, will look for matching federated LB services and update the CNAME record for the headless service with the relevant SRV records for all the LB services in the federation dns server.
-This list can certainly be updated to the first class API data, if the federation API objects and clients are updated and maintained separately to have additional fields/data then that present in k8s API.

 Once this happens, the stateful pods can discover peers by querying the governing service domain (federated headless service).
 Taking the same example listed earlier if the peer (or a user) queries the service